kshaffer/theory3/week3.md

 - Lead-sheet symbols above the melody.
 - Roman numerals below the bass.
 (Be sure to reflect any modal mixture or applied chords appropriately.)

 Perform the transcription in notation software (such as MuseScore, NoteFlight, Finale, Sibelius, StaffPad, or Lilypond).
-Submit your transcription to the Aural Skills 3 D2L Dropbox as two files: the original music notation file and a PDF score (in case we cannot open your original file).
+Submit your transcription as two files: the original music notation file and a PDF score (in case we cannot open your original file).
+(Submission instructions will be posted soon.)

 For grading information on this assignment, see the [Assessments Guide](/assessments/).